Obama seeks victory in Wisconsin under clouds of recall, Ryan

 By Margaret Chadbourn

-MILWAUKEE, Wisconsin President Barack Obama took his re-election campaign to Wisconsin on Saturday, as a new poll shows him surging in the state where liberal and conservative political ideologies have been sparring over unions, budgets and the public sector.
+MILWAUKEE, Wis., Sept 22 President Barack Obama took his re-election campaign to Wisconsin on Saturday, as a new poll shows him surging in the state where liberal and conservative political ideologies have been sparring over unions, budgets and the public sector.

 "We don't think government can solve every problem, but it's not the source of every problem, any more than all the folks that you hear are to blame out of Washington - you know, gays or immigrants or unions or corporations for that matter," Obama said in a speech at the Milwaukee Theater.